Parent & Family FAQs

 The total cost for Undergraduate in-state maintenance fees and charges (tuition),

-costs of attendance also include items that may vary based on family and living expectations.
+The estimated costs of attendance also include items that may vary based on family

 What kind of laptop should my student buy?
 What about software? (top of page)